formkit/docs-content/3.inputs/dropdown.md

     "prop": "open-on-remove",
     type: "boolean",
     default: "false",
-    "description": "When the `selection-removable` prop is set to `true`, the dropdown will not open after the selected value is removed.
-You can change this behavior by setting the `open-on-remove` prop to `true`."
+    "description": "When the <code>selection-removable</code> prop is set to <code>true</code>, the dropdown will not open after the selected value is removed.
+You can change this behavior by setting the <code>open-on-remove</code> prop to <code>true</code>."
   },
   {
     "prop": "close-on-select",
     type: "boolean",
     default: "false",
-    "description": "When the `multiple` prop is set, the dropdown will not close after an option is selected.
-You can change this behavior by setting the `close-on-select` prop to `true`."
+    "description": "When the <code>multiple</code> prop is set, the dropdown will not close after an option is selected.
+You can change this behavior by setting the <code>close-on-select</code> prop to <code>true</code>."
   },
   {
     "prop": "open-on-focus",
     type: "boolean",
     default: "false",
-    "description": "If you would like expand the listbox as soon as the dropdown input is focused, you can use the `open-on-focus` prop."
+    "description": "If you would like expand the listbox as soon as the dropdown input is focused, you can use the <code>open-on-focus</code> prop."
   },
   {
     "prop": "options-appearance",
     type: "string",
     default: "undefined",
     "description": "For multi-select dropdowns, this prop allows you to customize the look and feel of the selected options.
-Possible values are `default` (the default) or `checkbox`."
+Possible values are <code>default</code> (the default) or <code>checkbox</code>."
   },
   {
     "prop": "multiple",
     type: "boolean",
     default: "false",
-    "description": "When set to `true`, the dropdown will allow the user to select multiple options."
+    "description": "When set to <code>true</code>, the dropdown will allow the user to select multiple options."
   },
   {
     "prop": "behavior",